Hybrid vehicle drivetrain: Internal combustion engine-hydraulic hybrid

 The kinetic braking energy recovery rate is higher and therefore the system is more efficient than 2013-era battery charged hybrids, demonstrating a 60% to 70% increase in economy in EPA testing.
 In EPA tests a hydraulic hybrid Ford Expedition returned 32 mpgus in urban driving and 22 mpgus on the highway.

 One research company's goal was to create a fresh design to improve the packaging of gasoline-hydraulic hybrid components.
 All bulky hydraulic components were integrated into the chassis.
 One design claimed to reach 130mpg in tests by using a large hydraulic accumulator that is also the structural chassis.
 The hydraulic driving motors are incorporated within the wheel hubs and reversing to recover braking energy.
 The aim is 170 mpg in average driving conditions.
 Energy created by shock absorbers and kinetic braking energy, that normally would be wasted, assists in charging the accumulator.
 An ICE sized for average power use charges the accumulator.
 The accumulator is sized to run the car for 15 minutes when fully charged.

 In January 2011, Chrysler announced a partnership with the EPA to design and develop an experimental gasoline-hydraulic hybrid powertrain suitable for use in passenger cars.
 Chrysler adapted an existing production minivan to the powertrain.

-NRG Dynamix of the U.S.A. claimed its approach reduced cost by one-third compared with electric hybrids and added only 300 lbs (136 kg) to vehicle weight vs. 1,000 lbs (454 kg) for electric hybrids.
+NRG Dynamix of the U.S.A. claimed its approach reduced cost by one-third compared with electric hybrids and added only 300 lbs to vehicle weight vs. 1,000 lbs for electric hybrids.
 The company claimed a standard pickup vehicle powered by a 2.3-litre, 4-cylinder engine achieved 14 mpg (16.8 L/100 km) in city driving.
 Using the petro-hydraulic setup fuel economy reached "the mid 20s".